bluesky-social/atproto-website/content/blog/create-post.md

 }
 ```

-## Website Card Embeds
+### Website Card Embeds

+A website card embed, often called a "social card," is the rendered preview of a website link.
+It includes the link, a title, and optionally a preview image.
+View the lexicon for external embeds `app.bsky.embed.external` [here](https://atproto.com/lexicons/app-bsky-embed#appbskyembedexternal).

-Another type of embed is an external webpage (`app.bsky.embed.external`), including a URL, title, description, and optional image.
-This type of summary embed is commonly called a "social card".
-In the Bluesky system, it is the responsibility of the client to fetch and embed this card metadata, including blob upload if needed.
-Having the card content embedded in the record ensures it appears consistently to everybody, and reduces waves of automated traffic being sent to the referenced website, but it does require some extra work by the client.
+On Bluesky, each client fetches and embeds this card metadata, including blob upload if needed.
+Embedding the card content in the record ensures that it appears consistently to everyone and reduces waves of automated traffic being sent to the referenced website, but it does require some extra work by the client.
 There are many software libraries and even remove API services to help scrape and parse social card metadata.
-We provide a naive example for "opengraph" metadata here, using the popular `bs4` (BeautifulSoup) Python library for parsing HTML.
+We provide a naive example for "opengraph" metadata below, using the popular `bs4` (BeautifulSoup) Python library for parsing HTML.

-If there is an image URL tag (`og:image`), this example will additionally download that file, naively guess the mimetype from the URL ("sniffing" the image bytes might be more reliable in a real application), upload as a blob, and store the result as thumbnail (`thumb` field).
+If there is an image URL tag (`og:image`), this example will additionally download that file, naively guess the mimetype from the URL, upload as a blob, and store the result as thumbnail (`thumb` field).

 ```python
 def fetch_embed_url_card(access_token: str, url: str) -> Dict: